-Sixty third graders (8-9 ages; mean age:8.76),124 five graders (9-10 ages; mean age: 10.74), and 20 adults (22-35 ages, mean age: 27.88) participated in the study.
+Sixty 3rd graders (age range: 8-9; mean age:8.76),124 5th graders (age range: 9-10; mean age: 10.74), and 20 adults (age range: 22-35, mean age: 27.88) participated in the study.
 Teachers from two state schools were included in the study as adult participants.
-The initial intention was to include equal numbers of third and five graders; however, as the Turkish teachers in the middle-school stated that there were considerable differences between the 5th graders in terms of performances, we created two groups of five graders based on the evaluation of the Turkish teachers: high-achieving (HA) and low-achieving (LA).
+The initial intention was to include equal numbers of 3rd and 5th graders; however, as the Turkish teachers in the middle-school stated that there were considerable differences among the academic performances of 5th grader classrooms, we created two groups of 5th graders based on the evaluation of the Turkish teachers: high-achieving (HA) and low-achieving (LA).
 Then, two classes were randomly selected from each group.
-62 five graders from the highachieving classes and the same number of students from the low-achieving classes participated in the study.
-2 third graders, 4 LA five graders, and 1 HA five grader did not complete the test.
+Sixty-two 5th graders from the high-achieving classes and the same number of students from the low-achieving classes participated in the study.
+Two 3rd graders, 4 LA 5th graders, and 1 HA 5th grader did not complete the test.
 In addition, we excluded the outliers having a score above or below 2 standard deviations of the group mean.
-The analyses did not change with or without the outliers.
-The final number of the participants were 190 with 55 third graders, 56 LA five graders, 59 HA five graders, and 20 adults.
+The significant findings in the analyses did not change with or without the outliers.
+The final number of the participants was 190 with 55 3rd graders, 56 LA 5th graders, 59 HA 5th graders, and 20 adults.
 All participants had normal or corrected-to-normal visions, and no of them had any cognitive disorders.
 They were all monolingual native speakers of Turkish.